wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 We use a variant of centralized workflow described in the `Git Book
 <https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows>`__.
 We
-have no 1.0 release for IHEWAreport yet and we are tagging and releasing from the master branch.
+have no 1.0 release for IHEWAdataanalysis yet and we are tagging and releasing from the master branch.
 Our post-1.0 workflow is to be decided.

-Work on features in a new branch of the mapbox/IHEWAreport repo or in a branch on a fork.
+Work on features in a new branch of the mapbox/IHEWAdataanalysis repo or in a branch on a fork.
 Create a `GitHub pull request
 <https://help.github.com/articles/using-pull-requests/>`__ when the changes are
 ready for review.
 We recommend creating a pull request as early as possible